trondstromlie/webcam_picture/README.md

 # webcam_picture-
-simple program to capture a picture with the webacm
+A simple program to capture a picture with the webacm.
+Using Python Opencv